Comviq: Comvik International

 With the help from its Comvik experience Kinnevik also acquired mobile licenses around the globe and initially used the “Comvik International” moniker.
-Networks were built in Hong Kong, Vietnam (Mobifone), Mauritius (Emtel) and other countries.
+Networks were built in Hong Kong, Vietnam (MobiFone), Mauritius (Emtel) and other countries.
 Those activities later became the founding pillars of Millicom International Cellular, of which the latter now primarily operates in various African and South American countries under the Tigo brand name.

 Recent history

 In 1991, Kinnevik branded its new GSM network as “Comviq” and said network was finally launched the following year.
 The old Comvik name was retained for the parallel-operating analog network for another few years before it was phased out.

 Comviq GSM merged with Tele2 in 1997, but the name Comviq was retained as a brand, together with Tele2's own brand Tele2 Mobile.
 In 2004 name was changed to Tele2Comviq.
 In 2007 the brand was completely replaced by Tele2 brand.

-In 1997, the mother company introduced Comviq Kontant as the first prepaid card in Sweden.
+In 1997, the parent company introduced Comviq Kontant as the first prepaid card in Sweden.
 Despite Tele2Comviq being dropped for GSM, the Comviq name was retained for the prepaid cards with a new logo and design introduced to distinguish it as a debit card.
 In 2009 the Comviq brand was re-launched again as a very price competitive and simplistic prepaid SIM card brand, also now including fixed-priced, no binding contract postpaid subscription plans.
 Nowadays, Comviq operates on 2G GSM, 4G LTE and (since 7 September 2021) on 5G NR on the Net4Mobility network which is also shared with Tele2 and Telenor Sverige, as well as on 3G UMTS on the SUNAB network which is also shared with Tele2 and Telia.